pradeep3sep/interviewquestion/README JavaScript.md

 ### Needs discussion

-What is memoization\
-What are server-sent events\
-How do you receive server-sent event notifications\
-How do you check browser support for server-sent events\
-What are the events available for server sent events\
-What is promise.all\
-What is the purpose of the race method in promise\
-How do you test for an empty object\
-What is an arguments object\
-How do you check if a string starts with another string\
-What is a proxy object\
-What are javascript accessors\
 How do you define property on Object constructor\
 What is the difference between get and defineProperty\
 What are the advantages of Getters and Setters\